vertica/VerticaPyLab/windows/README.md

 > **_NOTE:_** The above command only works if WSL is not installed.
 If you run wsl --install and see the WSL help text, try running wsl --list --online to see a list of available Linux distributions and run wsl --install -d \<DistroName\> to install one.
 To uninstall WSL, see [unregister or uninstall a Linux distribution](https://docs.microsoft.com/en-us/windows/wsl/basic-commands#unregister-or-uninstall-a-linux-distribution).

-    The first time you launch a Linux distribution, a console window will open asking you to wait for files to decompress and be stored on your machine.
-All future launches should take less than a second.

 2. Reboot your machine.

 3. If it does not start by itself, start Ubuntu from the Start menu.
+The first time you start it, a console window will open asking you to wait for files to decompress and be stored on your machine.
+All future launches should take less than a second.

 4. Set your username and password.